Browser outdated: Flight search is not supported in IE version 10 or lesser. Please visit malaysiaairlines.com with supported browser.

 Please use Microsoft edge for better experience.

 Izham bin Ismail is an Executive Director of Malaysia Airlines Berhad.
-He currently holds the position of Group Chief Executive Officer of the Malaysia Aviation Group and Group Chief Executive Officer of Malaysia Airlines Berhad.
+He currently holds the position of Group Managing Director of the Malaysia Aviation Group and Group Chief Executive Officer of Malaysia Airlines Berhad.
 He has 40 years of experience in the aviation industry, having started his career with Malaysia Airlines as a pilot in 1979.

 Appointed to a management position just 10 years after joining Malaysia Airlines, Izham moved up the ranks over the years and has held various management positions such as Executive Vice President of Flight Operations, Director of Operations and Chief Operations Officer (COO) of Malaysia Airlines.
 Izham also served as CEO of MASwings, Malaysia Airlines’ sister company in Sabah and Sarawak, between July and November 2016.